What is an oculoplastic surgeon?

 What are the latest innovations in cosmetic eye treatments?

 Over the last two decades or so, there has been a paradigm shift from a 2 dimensional to a 3 dimensional approach in the way we approach our understanding of ageing and the face.
 We are moving away from predominantly surgical interventions with an increased focus on restorative techniques aimed at treating the root causes of ageing: primarily loss of facial structural volume and skin health.
 Surgery still has an important role to play however in addressing excessive skin laxity, eye bags and eyelid hooding, for example.

 Pioneering innovation has been achieved through the use of filler agents with high water binding capacity, which compensate for age-related facial soft tissue volume loss and also activate physiological regenerative processes slowing down ageing.

-The key trend in cosmetic facial care for 2017 is the skin.
+As for the previous few years, the key trend in cosmetic facial care for 2021 remains the skin.
 Skin health is at the forefront of aesthetic medicine.
 When the skin is healthier and it glows, patients feel happier and start to get more compliments from friends and family about how well they look.
 Aesthetics is all about wellness.

 A number of treatments may be recommended in order to achieve a refreshed look:

 - Prescribed medical-grade skin care with active ingredients, which change the structure and function of the skin, rather than so-called ‘pampering’ over-the-counter skin care